Failure-Analysis-Metadata-Header/famdo/README.md

 validation also fails when required top-level sections are missing or unknown top-level sections are present.
 Use `--no-cache` whenever you need to bypass the on-disk schema cache and force a fresh download.

+The first run of a new schema version requires internet access so that the CLI can download and cache the respective JSON schema fragments.
+Subsequent runs reuse the cached copy unless `--no-cache` is supplied.

 ### Metadata Extraction
 Utility function to extract metadata from a TIFF file: